For daily wit & wisdom, sign up for the Almanac newsletter.

 Body

 Learn about the water lily and the larkspur, our two July birth flowers.
-One emerges deep beneath the water’s surface; the other grows on a single stalk multiple feet from the ground.
-Nevertheless, both provide a pop of color during the early to midsummer months!
+One emerges from deep beneath the water’s surface; the other grows as a single tall stalk from the ground.
+Both provide a pop of color during the early to midsummer months!

 What Are the July Birth Flowers?